makinarocks/runway-tutorial/tutorial/auto_mpg_regression/README_en.md

 ## Runway

-### Create dataset

 > We will use the AutoMPG dataset, which contains information about cars released in the late 1970s and early 1980s, including attributes such as the number of cylinders, displacement, horsepower, weight, and origin.
 >
 > You can download the AutoMPG dataset using the following link:
 > **[auto-mpg.csv](https://runway-tutorial.s3.ap-northeast-2.amazonaws.com/auto-mpg.csv)**

+### Create a dataset

+> 📘 For detailed information on dataset creation, please refer to the [official documentation](https://docs.live.mrxrunway.ai/en/Guide/ml_development/datasets/dataset-runway/).

-1. Go to the Runway project menu and navigate to the dataset page.
+1. Navigate to the dataset page from the Runway project menu.
-2. Create a new dataset on the dataset page.
+2. Access the dataset creation menu in the dataset menu.
+    - Click the `+` button at the top of the left dataset list.
+    - Click the `Create` button on the initial screen.
+3. In the dialog, enter the name of the dataset to create and click the `Create` button.

+### Creating Dataset Version

-3. Click on the `Create Dataset` button in the top right corner.
+1. Click the `Create version` button in the `Versions` section.
-4. Select `Local File`.
+2. Select `Local file` in the dialog.
-5. Provide a name and description for the dataset you are creating.
+3. Enter the name and description of the dataset to be saved.
-6. Choose the file to include in the dataset using the file explorer or drag-and-drop.
+4. Select the file to be created as a dataset using the file explorer or Drag&Drop.
-7. Click on `Create`.
+5. Click `Create`.

 ## Link